-As described in a separate post, I was in the process of reinstalling Linux Mint 17.3 Xfce on a Dell laptop.
+As described in a separate post, I was in the process of reinstalling Linux Mint 17.3 Xfce on an old Dell laptop.
 I had already installed it once.
 In that installation, I had allowed only for root and swap partitions.
 So there was a /home folder, viewable in File Manager as a top-level folder within File System, but there was no separate /home partition.
 This post summarizes key points, learned through several failed attempts, in the process of moving the /home folder to a separate /home partition.
 (Too late for this post, I discovered a different approach suggested in a Linux Mint community tutorial.)

 A Separate Home Partition